chinmaya-dehury/xoperaExample/interVMCommBasic/readme.md

  Run the shell script file

 # Assumption
 Certain number of files are already created in remote vm *VTWO*
+Both the VMs are already created and in running state

 ## Command to run
 cd path/to/service.yml